Skip to main content

 Administration and Accountability

-• To attend team meetings and to report to the Family Support Service Manager on matters affecting the delivery of service.
+• To attend team meetings and to report to the Clinical Lead/ Service Manager on matters affecting the delivery of service.

 • Reporting and recording any incidents, that may happen to the / children and their families or are caused by them.